harleydutton/tabula-rasa/sections/character/character definition/big Character master copy.md

+## comment: I think this may have been the meta definition I was using
 A character is a person in the story rather than one of the ones playing in it or telling it.

 ## Specification
 def: